 Steve is an IT Manager for a large national healthcare supplies company.
-He is married with 3 children, one is currently studying at university, one working as a graphic designer and the third at school.
-When he's not sat in front of a computer at work, he is sat in front of a computer at home keeping this website up-to-date and looking good!
+He is married with 3 children, one working as a graphic designer, one working in the care industry and the third at school.
+When he’s not sat in front of a computer at work, he is sat in front of a computer at home keeping this website up-to-date and looking good!

-Steve has only been at the Railway since the summer of 2017, but in that time has learnt all of the roles involved with the Railway, from the ticket office, to the signal box, and from station master and guard to driving the diesel engines.
-He's currently passed out at Link 2 for driving the society's steam locos.
+Steve has been at the Railway since the summer of 2017 and in that time has learnt all of the roles involved with the Railway, from the ticket office, to the signal box, and from station master and guard to driving the diesel engines.
+He’s currently passed out at Link 2 for driving the society’s steam locos.

 Steve is an active musician in his local church, playing both drums and euphonium in the music groups.